 Figure 3.
 Visualization of modes of variation using principal component analysis for microCT (a) and hr-CBCT (b).
 Each line in column 1 and 3, and each dot in column 4 represents a tooth sample, either cracked (red) or healthy (black).
 In hr-CBCT but not micro-CT, there is some separation between cracked vs. healthy teeth in the principal component directions.

-Since multiple PC directions showed promising separation of teeth condition, we further plotted hr-CBCT data on combinations of PC directions to see if it will improve the separation (Fig. 4).
+Since multiple PC directions showed promising separation of teeth condition, we further plotted hr-CBCT data on combinations of PC directions to see if it would improve the separation (Fig. 4).
 As expected, data projected onto a combination of PC1 and PC4 directions (first row, last column) shows improved separation between teeth conditions compared to that onto a single PC direction, although no strong clustering was observed probably due to small sample sizes (Fig. 3).